rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V2/README.md

 If you find a lab step is not correct and it is not in the errata please add it to issues or a pull request and we will research and update the appropriate errata.<br>

-If you find a link is not working in the "links" documents, please add it to issues or a pull request and we will research and update the appropriate link document.<br>
+If you find a link is not working in the "links" documents, please add it to issues or a pull request and we will research and update the appropriate link document. <br>

-Last update - 3/15/2024
+Last update - 3/26/2024